Geography Activities: Make a Homemade Weather Station

 We decided that a great place to start learning about weather and climate was in our own backyard!

 Scientists use complicated tools to collect and analyze weather data, but as we learned in our North Star Geography lesson, we can make pretty basic homemade versions of these tools to measure temperature, wind, and air pressure and then record our findings.

 We selected 4 simple weather instruments for our personal weather station:

 Rain Gauge – to measure precipitation

 Thermometer – to measure temperature (NOTE – this activity will demonstrate HOW a thermometer works, but it will not accurately measure the temperature outside.
-To gathering data for your records you will need to use a regular outdoor thermometer.)
+To gather data for your records you will need to use a regular outdoor thermometer.)

-To gather and track our data we created a Weather Station Data Log Printable, which includes date, temperature, precipitation, sky conditions, etc.
+To gather and track our data we created a Weather Station Data Log Printable, which includes the date, temperature, precipitation, sky conditions, etc.

 Analyzing Your Weather Data

 Using the Weather Station Data Log, gather and record your backyard weather data for 2 weeks, preferably at the same time every day.